HackIllinois/iOS/README.md

 Official iOS application for HackIllinois.
 Please read this README before continuing.

+# Branch Information #
+This branch contains code connected to the api version indicated by the submodule (version 1 of the api).
+If you would like to develop the static application, please switch to the static repo.

 # Requirements #
 The following requirements are required to develop this application.